brianhigh/research-computing/Networking.md

 Computer Networks: What's the Point?
 ========================================================

-1. Allow a computer system to communicate with another computer system
+1. Allow a computer system/device to communicate with another computer system by exchanging data
 2. Allow humans to interact with computer systems
 3. Allow humans to interact with other humans.*

 `*` at least for so long as the computers do not rise up and prohibit this